-As you can imagine, much of this charcoal is produced through a series of crimes involving slave labor and illegal deforestation in the Amazon.
+As you can imagine, much of this charcoal is produced through a series of crimes involving slave labor and illegal deforestation in the Amazon who had managed to escape earlier and had knocked on the Center's doors.

 The CDVDH became the main source of slave labor complaints in Maranhão, causing the federal government, who in 1995 created the national system to fight slavery, to start periodically inspecting the area.